Soledad Miranda

 Director: Feliciano Catalán

-Stars: Antonio Garisa; Antonio Casal; George Martin
+Stars: Antonio Garisa; Antonio Casal; George Martin; Torrebruno

 Country - Language: Spain - Spanish